 Future Salon LA

-Future Salons are produced by SeaLight Enterprises.
-They are monthly educational and networking events, focused on existing, emerging and futuristic scientific, technological, entrepreneurial, or social topics and projects worthy of your attention and support.
+Future Salons are produced by SeaLight Enterprises, global Financial, Real Estate and Marketing company with various divisions The Salons are monthly educational and networking events, focused on existing, emerging and futuristic scientific, technological, entrepreneurial, and social topics.
 We also cover critical-thinking, sustainability, social issues and occasionally longer-term scientific and philosophical topics.
 For more information on Futurism please visit: http://en.wikipedia.org/wiki/Futurist.

 We bring expert speakers from around the world and open discussion around their topic.
 Our goal is to make our rapidly changing world more fascinating, manageable, profitable, understandable, and positive for all.
 We strive to be both doing-action-project oriented, and thinking-idea-prioritizing oriented.